daktronics/cef-mixer/README.md

 }
 ```

-`OnAcceleratedPaint` will be invoked rather than the existing `OnPaint` when `shared_textures_enabled` is set to true and Chromium is able to create a shared D3D11 texture.
+`OnAcceleratedPaint` will be invoked rather than the existing `OnPaint` when `shared_textures_enabled` is set to true and Chromium is able to create a shared D3D11 texture for the HTML view.

 ## Room for Improvement
 A future update could include the following